Search this site

 Goyders Camp at Fort HillGoyders Camp at Fort Hill

-Then a new settlement called Palmerston was established on the site of present day Darwin in February 1869 by George Goyder, Surveyor-General of the Colony of South Australia.
+The first permanent settlement called Palmerston was established on the site of present day Darwin in February 1869 by George Goyder, Surveyor-General of the Colony of South Australia.

 His assignment from the South Australian administration was to establish a settlement to facilitate pastoral expansion for that colony.